bleyerj/dolfinx_materials/docs/cvxpy.md

 ## Elastoplastic return mapping via convex optimization

 For a specific class of materials, constitutive update can be also formulated as solving a convex optimization problem.
-In the case of associated plasticity, this amounts to projecting the elastic trial state onto the yield surface.
+In the case of associated plasticity, this amounts to projecting the elastic trial state onto the yield surface, {cite:p}`krabbenhoft2007formulation,bruno2020return`.
 Ignoring hardening for the sake of simplicity, such a projection can be formulated as follows:

 ```{math}
 :label: stress-projection